The prosecutor or defense attorney might seek to introduce expert testimony regarding retrograde extrapolation in a DUI-related case.

 2. All information listed above that the analyst was able to obtain;

-3. Elimination rate(s), volume of distribution(s), or other factors the analyst used in calculations;
+3. Elimination rate(s), the volume of distribution(s), or other factors the analyst used in calculations;

 4. Detailed calculations and date(s) that the calculations were performed;